Digital Business Cards for Doctors: Why Every Doctor Should Switch

 In practice, the digital card becomes a physician’s always-current access point.

-Ways digital business cards improve a doctor’s daily practice
+Ways digital business cards for doctors improve daily practice

-Desk nameplate with QR code for a digital medical business card being scanned on a smartphone.
+Desk nameplate with QR code for a digital medical business card being scanned on a smartphone to open a Digital business cards for doctors

 1. During in-clinic visits